1Up Network: Retronauts

 Retronauts also produced the supplement video podcast, Bonus Stage, which looked at specific retro titles more closely.
 After a long hiatus, Bonus Stage was finally updated in September 2009.
 Retronauts returned to producing video content with Retronauts Lunch Break, though this segment was not available as a podcast.
 Bob Mackey has also crossed over with the Laser Time podcast network.
 After 1UP was shuttered by Ziff Davis, Retronauts survived as its own entity.
 The podcast raised money through crowdfunding, and was later promoted through the USGamer website, a subsidiary of Eurogamer.
 Retronauts is now fully crowdfunded on Patreon.

 Digital Trends has hailed Retronauts as one of the best video game podcasts, for covering historic games with a strong selection of guest commentators.
 Retronauts was also included on Kotaku's list of best gaming podcasts, who praised its cast and depth of coverage on each topic.
 Polygon also recommended Retronauts and its host, with Chris Plante saying "when it comes to retro video games, I trust no one more than Jeremy Parish."

 The 1UP Show

 The 1UP Show was a weekly videogame podcast produced by the website.
 The show premiered on October 21, 2005, and featured editors from 1UP.com, Electronic Gaming Monthly, and Games for Windows: The Official Magazine.
 The show was initially created by Jane Pinckard and Ryan O'Donnell, and Che Chou.
-The theme song was created by Jane Pinckard and Eric Haller and the music for the series was composed by Ryan O'Donnell.
+The show was co-produced by Cesar Quintero, Rob Bowen, Jason Bertrand, Jay Freshette, and Mikey Nguyen.The theme song was created by Jane Pinckard (who previously played in the band Dealership) and Eric Haller, with the music for the series being composed by Ryan O'Donnell.
 The show consisted of previews and reviews of video games as well as debates and discussions on videogame news.
 The podcast contained some scripted content, but mostly consisted of unscripted discussions.
 The 1UP Network was sold by Ziff Davis to the UGO Network on January 7, 2009, and two days later Matt Chandronait announced on 1UP.com that The1UP Show would be ending due to the acquisition.